 #10 Malta has no permanent rivers or lakes.

 Malta may have all kinds of beaches, but it has no natural source of freshwater.
-You might see some small rivers during high rainfall, though these are not enough to sustain the population’s needs in the long run.
+You might see some small rivers during high rainfall (read about the different types of rain here), though these are not enough to sustain the population’s needs in the long run.
 For this reason, the country filters salt from seawater to get safe drinking water.

 One of the country’s inhabited islands, Gozo is known for its scenic hiking paths, secluded beaches, scuba-diving sites, and the Ġgantija Temple ruins.
 In contrast to Malta Island, which is famous for its party scene and lively resorts, Gozo is for people looking for calm and serenity.